 Obviously this led to a significant reduction in our income.
 We’ve made every effort to cut our expenditure, both the day to day expenses and putting on hold larger works during the last 3 years.
 With current record inflation we are once again looking at a loss as we move into 2024.
 The Clergy, Treasurer & Churchwardens are all really concerned at the way our finances are looking, and with the support of the PCC we have launched a giving appeal.

-If there’s anything you’d like to discuss with me please email me or give me a ring, or you could speak to the Treasurer or one of the Churchwardens.
+If there’s anything you’d like to discuss with me please email us or give us a ring, or you could speak to the Treasurer or one of the Churchwardens.
 All the details for this are on our ‘Contact Us’ page.

 You can donate in the following ways: